clelidm/MinCompSpin_ExhaustiveSearch/README.md

 - `double LogE_MCM(map<uint32_t, unsigned int > Kset, map<uint32_t, uint32_t> Partition, unsigned int N, bool print_bool = false)` returns the log-evidence of the MCM defined by `Partition`;
 - `double Complexity_MCM(map<uint32_t, uint32_t> Partition, unsigned int N, double *C_param, double *C_geom)` place the parameter complexity and the geometric complexity of the MCM model defined in `Partition` respectively at the addresses `*C_param` and `*C_geom`; return the total complexity of the model.

-## Input and Output files

-### Input files:
-Input files must be stored in the `INPUT` folder, you must provide the following input files:
- - a binary datafile.
-The name of the datafile must be specified in `data.h` in the variable `datafilename`.
-Datapoints must be written as binary strings of 0’s and 1’s encoded on at least `n` bits (with no spaces between the bits), where `n` is the number of spin variables specified in `data.h`.
-The file must contain one datapoint per line — see example in the INPUT folder.
- - (optional) a basis input file (see section "Reading the basis from an input file” above).

-### Output files:
-All the output files will be stored in the output folder whose name is specified in `data.h`.